chhum-chanleak/full-stack-javascript/javascript/testing-basics/README.md

 First tests:
 What are tests?
 Tests are automated checks that verify the behavior of a specific piece of code, ensuring it functions as expected.
 They are categorized into three main types:
+1. Unit Tests: These tests focus on individual units of code, such as functions or classes, in isolation.
+They aim to verify that each unit performs its intended task correctly.
+2. Integration Tests: These tests examine how different units of code interact with each other.
+They ensure that the components work together seamlessly as a whole.
+3. End-to-End Tests: These tests simulate real-world user scenarios, verifying that the entire system works as expected from start to finish.

-Mocking basics: (Mocking is primarily about isolating the logic of the unit you are testing.
-Mocking ensures that your  tests focus purely on what your unit does and not on what its)
+Mocking basics: (Mocking is primarily about isolating the logic of the unit you are testing(when your units(entities) are coupled).
+Mocking ensures that your  tests focus purely on what your unit does and not on what its).
+Mock tests are essential for effective unit testing, enabling developers to isolate code, control dependencies, and create reliable, efficient tests.
+By simulating interactions with external components, mocks help ensure that units of code function correctly in various scenarios, contributing to robust and maintainable software.
 <!-- jest.mock('./myModule'); // Mock the entire 'myModule' module

 // Or mock a specific export
 jest.mock('./myModule', () => ({
 myFunction: jest.fn(),
 })); -->

-Red, Green, Refactor and Jest mocks:
 Projects for testability:

-1. Unit Tests: These tests focus on individual units of code, such as functions or classes, in isolation.
-They aim to verify that each unit performs its intended task correctly.
-2. Integration Tests: These tests examine how different units of code interact with each other.
-They ensure that the components work together seamlessly as a whole.
-3. End-to-End Tests: These tests simulate real-world user scenarios, verifying that the entire system works as expected from start to finish.